 14. Freedom to Change Your Trip as You Go

-Some of us get almost as much of a kick of planning an overseas trip as they do experiencing it.
+Some of us get almost as much of a kick out of planning an overseas trip as we do experiencing it.
 And that’s great – an Interrail trip gives you plenty of scope for poring over maps and checking international rail timetables to your heart’s content.
 But Interrailing also gives you the ultimate flexibility.

 You may get an insider tip of a cool regional city off the standard tourist trail.
-Well, Interrail means you can rip up the itinerary and head where the fancy takes you.
+Interrail means you can rip up the itinerary and head where the fancy takes you.
 There’s no stopping you from roaming about as you wish or sticking to a fixed plan if that’s more your style.

 15. Get to Experience Some of the World’s Fastest Trains